Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Dianne Buswell

-The Needed’s Max George has large sneakers to fill after his bandmate, Jay McGuinness, received Strictly Come Dancing in 2015.
-After being confirmed because the third celebrity to participate within the 2020 line-up, Max stated: “Buzzing to be on Strictly this yr.
-Probably not one for the dance ground, however I take a number of consolation in the truth that Jay McGuiness set The Needed’s bar so low…”
+The Wished’s Max George has huge sneakers to fill after his bandmate, Jay McGuinness, gained Strictly Come Dancing in 2015.
+After being confirmed because the third celebrity to participate within the 2020 line-up, Max mentioned: “Buzzing to be on Strictly this yr.
+Probably not one for the dance ground, however I take a whole lot of consolation in the truth that Jay McGuiness set The Wished’s bar so low…”

 Jason Bell